ktucalvin/voile/README.md

 Run `npm prune` to remove dev dependencies

-Run `npm run dev` to have webpack continually rebuild the frontend files in `src/`
+Run `npm run dev` to start a development server with HMR preconfigured

 ## License